mimolabs/mimolabs.github.io/_posts/2018-04-05-preparing-for-gdpr.markdown

 - If your name, address or logo appears on the splash pages, you're the data controller (see below).
 - If your provider shares the data with you, you must include this in your website terms.
 - Find out who your provider shares the data with.
 It should be in their terms!

+Please note: if your provider shares data with you - they must disclose this within the user terms.

 ### "I run my own network without a splash page"